helidon-io/helidon/docs/se/cors.md

 ### Sample Routing Setup Using the `CrossOriginConfig` API

-The [Helidon SE Quickstart application](https://github.com/helidon-io/helidon-examples/tree/helidon-4.x/examples/quickstarts/helidon-quickstart-se) lets you change the greeting by sending a `PUT` request to the `/greet/greeting` resource.
+The [Helidon SE Quickstart application][helidon-se-quickstart-application] lets you change the greeting by sending a `PUT` request to the `/greet/greeting` resource.

-This example, based on the QuickStart greeting app, uses the CORS API to influence the [routing](../se/webserver/webserver.md#routing), thereby determining how that resource is shared.
-(If desired, you can use [configuration](#configuration) instead of the low-level API.)
+This example, based on the QuickStart greeting app, uses the CORS API to influence the [routing][routing], thereby determining how that resource is shared.
+(If desired, you can use [configuration][configuration] instead of the low-level API.)

 The following code shows one way to prepare your application’s routing to support CORS.